 We aim to bring this vision to life by putting the Shire front and centre of government thinking on issues that impact the area, promoting local business diversity and driving economic growth in three key areas:

-The Caringbah Medical Precinct offers support, opportunity and benefits for the entire community, both now and in the future.
+The Caringbah Medical Precinct offers support, opportunity and benefits for the entire community, both now and

 The Sutherland Shire’s plentiful attractions and relaxed lifestyle present a natural connection with Australia’s growing tourism sector.